Discover the best way to keep pool hall humidity under control

 Dantherm air handling units can be tailor-made for any indoor pool.
 From private wellness facilities to Olympic-scale swimming centres.
 Each system is designed to manage airflow, temperature and humidity to maximise the comfort of your guests, the conditions of your building and your facility’s energy usage.

-For more about handling humidity in your indoor pool or to get help finding the right solution for your setting, don't hesitate to get in touch with our expert team.
+For more about handling humidity and climate control for your swimming pool or to get help finding the right solution for your setting, don't hesitate to get in touch with our expert team.

 Related products